sezerkutluk/SVGMM/README.txt

-MATLAB demo of the spatially-varying Gaussian mixture model classification algorithmfor proposed in the floowing paper:
+MATLAB demo of the spatially-varying Gaussian mixture model classification algorithm for proposed in the floowing paper:

 K. Kayabol and S. Kutluk, "Bayesian classification of hyperspectral images using spatially-varying Gaussian mixture model", Digital Signal